code4romania/czl-web/README.md

 ## License

-This project is licensed under the MPL 2.0 License - see the LICENSE.md file for details
+This project is licensed under the MPL 2.0 License - see the [LICENSE](LICENSE) file for details

 ## About Code4Ro